fable-compiler/Fable/src/typescript/fable-splitter/README.md

   }
 ```

-Create a `splitter.config.js` like the following:
+Create a `splitter.config.js` like that:

 ```
 const fableSplitter = require("fable-splitter").default;